christianwgd/django-bootstrap-icons/README.md

 ### Configure icon cache

-To avoid rendering icons multiple times, configure the icon cache directory:
+To avoid fetching icons multiple times, configure the icon cache directory:

 ```
 BS_ICONS_CACHE = os.path.join(STATIC_ROOT, 'icon_cache')
 ```

-This will ensure that icons will be rendered only once with their individual svg properties and stored to a local file.
+This will ensure that icons will be loaded only once with their individual svg properties and stored to a local file.
 On each subsequent use the icon will be simply loaded from file.

 ### Configure icon not found return